 The Hideout Story and Your Experience

 The story of The Hideout Lodge & Guest Ranch consists of many tales and experiences that when melded together create “Your Experience”.
-These stories try to put into words the type of experience that you can expect while vacationing here in Shell, Wyoming.
+The stories below attempt to put into words the type of experience that you can expect while vacationing at The Hideout in Shell, Wyoming.

 The story of The Hideout Staff, our secret…

 Our staff comes from different backgrounds, cultures and education.
 Each staff member has a story that reflects why they love to work at The Hideout and why they believe that this is the best valley and place to call home.
 The Hideout staff all share a genuine passion for the West, hospitality, horses, respectful horsemanship, ranching, quality, the outdoors and being a part of offering you the best and most unique guest ranch vacation.
 We want The Hideout Lodge & Guest Ranch to be the best guest ranch to work at, as we believe a happy, well respected and passionate staff is the foundation of an exceptional guest experience.What sets us apart from most other guest ranches is that our key staff lives and works in Shell year-round with their family.
 Read more about our culture.